Coupon Reminders – Must-have for Your Marketing Strategy

 There are plenty of reasons why your customers may not use their coupons right away.
 And it doesn’t have to mean a poor offer.
-Sometimes, your message can drown in tons of received emails, and many times, it's just timing that fails.
+Sometimes, your message can drown in tons of received emails, and many times, it's just the timing that fails.
 The truth is humans forget about many things and simply need to be reminded.

-Coupon reminders can increase the chance of your emails standing out from the crowd.
+Coupon reminders can increase the chance of your promotional emails standing out from the crowd.
 Unlike typical follow-up messages, those with coupons included carry tangible value for consumers.
-Everyone is more willing to open an email on seeing the promise of a discount in the subject line.
+Everyone is more willing to open an email seeing the promise of a discount in the subject line.
 However, having an attractive incentive means you need to focus on timeliness.